NYT digs deeper into Facebook's creepy data sharing excesses

 Even with the last few months and years of revelations, the behavior described is surprising -- and not just for users.
 According to the article, companies like Apple and Russian search giant Yandex claimed to not know how much access Facebook had given them to user information.
 In the case of Yandex, the NYT said Facebook initially claimed the company wasn't an "integration partner" in October just months before telling Congress it actually is, and had access to Facebook's unique user IDs longer than others apps.

 It claims that Spotify, Netflix and the Royal Bank of Canada had access to read, write and delete private messages as well as see who was on a message thread.
 Apple had special access to phone numbers and calendar entries that the company said it was not aware of, while also leaving no trace that its devices were pulling in the data.
+According to Netflix, "At no time did we access people's private messages on Facebook, or ask for the ability to do so."

 Microsoft had access to the names of Facebook's users friends and was apparently building profiles of Facebook users on its own servers, while Sony and Amazon could snag email addresses of a user's friends.
 Even the New York Times itself makes an appearance, with an app that was discontinued in 2011 still retaining access to users' friends list.